Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 Gaslighting is about untruths or extending facts into something they were not.
 Making up story’s of events that didn’t happen, punishing people, telling people something did happen, that never actually did.
 Taking power away from others by confusing them, destroying people’s character, to the person themselves and those around them.
 Outright lies said so sincerely you question yourself.
 You know something happened, yet the narcissist with great conviction, Denys it ever happened, they will say.
 “I never said that,” or “that didn’t happen.”
 Or “you dreamt that.”
 They will guilt trip You into believing their reality, they will argue and blame you for anything and everything that’s wrong. if you feel like your losing your mind over events. you are being gaslighted, it’s All done so you lose your sense of reality and your own beliefs and values.

 Those are all done so you end up so full of shame and self-doubt, you daren’t speak up to the narcissist or those close to you for a reality check.

 You can not get the truth and correct answers from a narcissist, their version of reality will always be different from those around them.
-They can never be accountable and will never accept responsibility, only false apology’s if they believe they have something to gain, they enjoy you calling them out, as this gives them more power and control over you and your emotions.
-They will twist and turn more on you, with their word salad, to send you into further depths of disappear.
+They can never be accountable and will never accept responsibility, only false apology’s if they believe they have something to gain, they enjoy you calling them out, as this gives them more power and control over you and your emotions and they love to provoke reactions from you.
+They will twist and turn more and more on to you, with their word salad, to send you into further depths of disappear.

 if you questioned your part, doubted yourself, thought you were to blame. you are not a narcissist, your reactions are normal human behaviour, due to being so manipulated, by the narcissist.